sbmeteturkay/sbmeteturkay/README.md

 - 👋 Hi, I’m @sbmeteturkay
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in Game Development,
-- 🌱 I’m currently learning solidity, developing smart contracts
+- 🌱 I’m currently developing Mobile Games
 - 💞️ I'm  developing games for 3 years with unity and looking for to discover new technologys
 - 📫 How to reach me sabanmete57@gmail.com